bimagv/3-hexo-forked/layout/indexs.md

 To create, organizing knowladge that very useful in future.

 # More and more data
 OneNote or P3X OneNote is one of the best notetaking application rich feature & modern UI.
 But, I need a blog!... to make it public.
-So that my friend know what I share in blog post.
+So, My friend know what I share in blog post.

 >Is that cool?

-No, OneNote can do this and online too! what happened using that, ............
+Then Patrick says: *No, OneNote can do that because they are online! what the problem using this tool, ............*

 ![](img/cloud.jpg)